 However, according to the IRS, if you do get an EIN but you determine later on that you don’t actually need it, the agency could close your company’s account.
 You would need to send the IRS a letter that contains the legal name of your business, along with its address, its EIN, and the reason you want to close the account.
 Before your account can be closed, you must pay all of the taxes that you owe.

-Once you have your EIN, you’ll be able to conduct business in the United States even if you’re located overseas.
+Once you have your foreign EIN number, you’ll be able to conduct business in the United States even if you’re located overseas.
 Though this process takes time, it will be worthwhile, so go ahead and go after your entrepreneurial dreams.

 For additional information and tips, check out our guide on doing business overseas.